 Suppose, you have got a medicine in your hand.
-How to quickly know that the medicine is not safe for pregnant women, lactating mothers and children?
-And How to quickly know that the medicine should only be taken under strict medical supervision?
+How do you know that the medicine is not safe for pregnant women, lactating mothers and children?
+And how to quickly know that the medicine should only be taken under strict medical supervision?
 Here is a rule of thumb.

 Caution: The below said rule always holds good.
 But it does not mean by default that, all other medicines which obey the below rules are safe for pregnant women, lactating mothers and children.
 It does not mean that you can take all other medicines without medical supervision.

 1. In my website containing information about more than 1000 Ayurvedic medicines, I have made it clear, which are safe and which are not safe for pregnant women etc.

 2. In children, pregnant and lactating mothers, do not self-medicate.
 Use all medicines only under strict medical supervision.